The Lowery Law Group

-When the Social Security Administration receives an initial disability application it is first reviewed to see whether or not the applicant has worked enough to qualify for Social Security Disability benefits or meets the requirements for Supplemental Social Security Income.
+When the Social Security Administration receives an initial disability application it is first reviewed to see whether or not the applicant has worked enough to qualify for Social Security Disability Insurance benefits or meets the requirements for Supplemental Social Security Income.
 If the necessary criteria are met, the application is sent to a branch of Social Security called Disability Determination Services (DDS) for review.

 If your initial disability application is denied, a request for reconsideration must be filed within 60 days of the initial denial notice.

 If your Social Security Disability claim is denied at the initial and reconsideration levels, you must file a request for a hearing within 60 days of the reconsideration denial.
+The majority of claims require a hearing, so if you have been denied at the first two levels do not become discouraged.
+The ability to sit down with a Judge and discuss your case in person with an attorney can make all the difference in getting an approval.